serena0012/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-A function thatencodes a string using rot13.
+A function that prints an integer.